-The market has high expectation from the new USD250 million fund of Horizon Capital which is the biggest technology-focused private equity firm in Ukraine.
+The market has high expectation from the USD350 million fund of Horizon Capital which is the biggest technology-focused private equity firm in Ukraine.
+The fund was closed in early 2024 with the participation of IFC, EBRD, DFC, JICA and others.